R-Elias/flattree/README.md

 - The default separator between entries in the output file is `"*----flattree-file-separator----*"`.

+- The script automatically ignores the `.flattreeignore` file if it exists in the specified directory.

 - While this project already works, it is still in development.